Hi |

 Fringe - Warp threads that extend beyond the end of the rug.

-Jute Rugs - Rugs woven of natural plant fibers that were originally used as doormats.
+Jute Rugs - Rugs woven of natural plant fibres that were originally used as doormats.
 Jute is grown in areas of southern Asia.
-The fibers are then stripped from their stalks and can be spun into yarn or rope and woven.
+The fibres are then stripped from their stalks and can be spun into yarn or rope and woven.
 Jute rugs are woven with loop or flat construction, and have become popular for use throughout the home.
 Jute yarns are strong and often used as warps in knotted rugs.

 Knot Count - The number of knots in a square inch of rug.
 Handmade Chinese rugs are often described in terms of "line".
 For example, a 65-line rug would have 65 knots per foot of width, 65 knots per foot of length, and 29 knots per square inch.